I will begin a new project work 24 Fall: FAIRNESS IN AI/ML THROUGH THE LENS OF SOCIAL CHOICE

 Setting S=[n]S=[n] in definition, there is no predictor θP\theta'\in P where i[n]ui(θ)ui(θ)>n\sum_{i\in[n]}\frac{u_i(\theta')}{u_i(\theta)}\gt n.

-The problem is, according to the definition, when we plug in S=[n]S=[n], there exist no θP\theta'\in P s.t.
+According to the definition, when we plug in S=[n]S=[n], there exist no θP\theta'\in P s.t.

 ui(θ)ui(θ)iSui(θ)ui(θ)1iSu_i(\theta')\ge u_i(\theta)\forall i\in S\\ \Lrarr\frac{u_i(\theta')}{u_i(\theta)}\ge 1\forall i\in S